Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' notes.md

-still dont rly know how to do a better dialog skip but thats fine learnt some stuff about variables and how they function and booleans and i think i know how functions go on little wierd for me but theres many steps to take to learn i even did a little terminal inside the game! i made
+still dont rly know how to do a better dialog skip but thats fine learnt some stuff about variables and how they function and booleans and i think i know how functions go on little wierd for me but theres many steps to take to learn i even did a little terminal inside the game! i made(tails)

 ![[Pasted image 20220117203457.png]]